TeachBooks/mirror_mude_book/book/optimization/airplane_exercise.md

-# Exercise 2: cargo airplane
+# Exercise 2: Cargo airplane

 ## Original problem
 A cargo airplane has three compartments for storing freight: Front, central and rear.
 Each one of those compartments has the following limitations in weight and space: